bhixsonsimeral16/CSC301/RandomizedQueuesandDeques/readme.txt

 Randomized Queue: 16 overhead + 4 int reference + 4 padding + 24 array overhead
-+ 6*8N (N object references in the array, potential to only have 1/4 of array full, plus and array of 1/2 size is created during the resize operation)
++ 6*8N (N object references in the array, potential to only have 1/4 of array full, plus an array of 1/2 size is created during the resize operation)
 ~  48N  bytes

 Deque: 16 overhead + 8*2 object references + 4 int reference + 4 padding + 48N